Mamore Gap is the most notable point on the Inishowen 100 drive / cycle.

 The Gap of Mamore can be very daunting to inexperienced cyclists and drivers.
 It’s very steep and requires a fair bit of effort to get up it.
 If you’re driving, low gears are going to be your friend here.

-About Mamore Gap
+About Mamore Gap in Donegal

 Steep, narrow and winding, Mamore Gap isn’t easy to traverse on foot (or by bike!), but then, that’s what makes it so rewarding if you choose to tackle it without a car.

 Once a site of Catholic pilgrimage, the Mamore Gap is a pass that takes you through the Urris Hills from Dunree in the south to Urris in the north.

 Driving from the south, it’s a steep climb to the summit (walking or cycling would be a serious effort!) but once you’re at the top, the road gives way to a winding alpine descent towards Dunaff Head and the Atlantic Ocean.

 Rising up to 800ft above sea level, the views from the summit are extraordinary and are unlike few other places in Europe, let alone Ireland.

 Park up and take a bit of time to fully appreciate the gorgeous panoramas.
 Oh, and bring a camera too!

 Things to see and do at Mamore Gap

 So, there’s a handful of things to see and do around the Gap of Mamore, but you really do need to take note of them in advance, or you’ll miss them.